Baturité Massif: A Scenic Destination in Ceará

 Pacoti in Ceará

-Highlights include the Chapel of Jesus Crucified, the Sítio Olho D’Água and the Mother Church of Nossa Senhora da Conceição.
-The local gastronomy is also worth mentioning, with typical dishes that reflect the culture of the region.
+Highlights include the Chapel of Jesus Crucified, the Olho D’Água Estate and the Parish Church of Nossa Senhora da Conceição.
+The local cuisine is also worth mentioning, with traditional dishes that reflect the region’s culture.

 Sítio São Luís em Pacoti CE